-1. Improve your defenses: promote and regulate the production of white blood cells, which reduce inflammation and support the immune system.
+1. It improves your defenses: promotes and regulates the production of white blood cells, which reduce inflammation and support the immune system.

-2. Powerful antioxidant: The flowers, fruits, and leaves are excellent sources of antioxidants.
+2. It’s a powerful antioxidant: The flowers, fruits, and leaves are excellent sources of antioxidants.
 Some of its compounds even have 3.5 times the antioxidant power of vitamin E.

-3. Antiviral properties: Its effects contribute to reducing the duration and severity of the flu and common colds.
+3. It has antiviral properties: Its effects contribute to reducing the duration and severity of the flu and common colds.

-4. Cardiovascular health: it can also reduce the levels of cholesterol in your blood.
+4. Supports cardiovascular health: it can also reduce the levels of cholesterol in your blood.
 In addition, it has compounds such as anthocyanins, which can reduce the risk of heart disease.

-5. Blood sugar control: can increase insulin secretion and regulate an enzyme called α-glucosidase, which helps to balance blood sugar levels and reduce the risk of conditions such as type diabetes 2.
+5. Controls blood sugar levels: can increase insulin secretion and regulate an enzyme called α-glucosidase, which helps to balance blood sugar levels and reduce the risk of conditions such as type diabetes 2.

 Elderberries are quite sour and must be cooked in water to eat.
 Flowers have a delicate aroma and can be eaten raw or cooked.